 The aim of a World Register of Marine Species (WoRMS) is to provide an authoritative and comprehensive list of names of marine organisms, including information on synonymy.
-While highest priority goes to valid names, other names in use are included so that this register can serve as a guide to interpret taxonomic literature.
+While the highest priority goes to valid names, other names in use are included so that this register can serve as a guide to interpret taxonomic literature.

-The content of WoRMS is controlled by taxonomic experts, not by database managers.
+The content of WoRMS is controlled by taxonomic and thematic experts, not by database managers.
 WoRMS has an editorial management system where each taxonomic group is represented by an expert who has the authority over the content, and is responsible for controlling the quality of the information.
 Each of these main taxonomic editors can invite several specialists of smaller groups within their area of responsibility to join them.

 Resources to build MarineSpecies.org and Aphia were provided mainly by the EU Network of Excellence ‘Marine Biodiversity and Ecosystem Functioning’ (MarBEF), and also by the EU funded Species 2000 Europe and ERMS projects.